james-o-dev/auth-example/aws/README.md

 GOOGLE_SSO_CLIENT_SECRET=""
 ```

-Generate long and complex password strings for these:
+Generate long and complex password strings for these.
+Ensure these passwords are unique and not shared between them.
 ```
 ACCESS_TOKEN_SECRET=""
 REFRESH_TOKEN_SECRET=""